New Zealand’s weather can be highly changeable. Check the forecast and expect weather changes.

 Movement of the highest cloud is often difficult to see.
 Wispy, cirrus clouds, which look like mares’ tails or streamers, indicate strong, high-level winds and are often the first sign of bad weather.

 Northerly winds at high levels are usually a sign of bad weather.
-If a southerly front with associated bad weather has passed through, southerlies with cumulus clouds (fluffy, isolated shapes in a blue sky) indicate a settled period in which trips may be done safely.
+If a southerly front with associated bad weather has passed through, southerlies with cumulus clouds (fluffy, isolated shapes in a blue sky) indicate a settled period in which you might find a suitable weather window to 'get outdoors' within.

 The gradual thickening and lowering of the cloud base is an ominous sign.
 The sun or moon becomes dim or watery as it gradually becomes obscured by the thickening cloud.